Azure-Samples/active-directory-dotnet-webapp-webapi-oauth2-appidentity/README.md

 1. Create a new **MVC 5 Controller - Empty** named `AccountController`.
 Replace the implementation with the contents of the file of same name from the sample.
 1. If you want the user to be required to sign-in before they can see any page of the app, then in the `HomeController`, decorate the `HomeController` class with the `[Authorize]` attribute.
 If you leave this out, the user will be able to see the home page of the app without having to sign-in first, and can click the sign-in link on that page to get signed in.
 1. In the `Models` folder add a new class called `TodoItem.cs`.
 Copy the implementation of TodoItem from this sample into the class.
+1. 1.
+In the `Models` folder add a new class called `FileCache.cs`.
+Copy the implementation of FileCache from this sample into the class.
 1. Add a new **MVC 5 Controller - Empty** named `TodoListController` to the project.
 Copy the implementation of the controller from the sample.
 Remember to include the [Authorize] attribute on the class definition.
 1. In `Views` --> `TodoList` create a new view, `Index.cshtml`, and copy the implementation from this sample.
 1. In `Web.config`, in `<appSettings>`, create keys for `ida:ClientId`, `ida:AppKey`, `ida:Tenant`, `ida:AADInstance`, `ida:RedirectUri`, `ida:TodoListResourceId`, and `ida:TodoListBaseAddress`, and set the values accordingly.
 For the public Azure AD, the value of `ida:AADInstance` is `https://login.microsoftonline.com/{0}`.